bbxyard/hotspot-manufacturers/TOrigin TIP.md

 > **TOrigin Technology**

 **Q2.
 How long has the company been in business?**
-> Founded in 2021, TOrigin is located in HongKong，China.
-The founder and core team members have been designing and manufacturing Single Board Computers for more than 10 years.
+> Founded in 2019, TOrigin is located in HongKong，China.
+Founder and core team members have designed and manufactured chips and gateway devices for over 10 years.

 **Q3.
 What kind of products have you created? (list specific products)**
 > - TOrigin’s business covers IoT communication products based on LoRa, NB-Iot, LTE, UWB, etc. We have multi-scenario applications in urban pipe network detection and monitoring, roadside smart parking, and indoor positioning.